Jerecowong/capstone-project/README.md

 ## Possible future work

 	1. Extend the course recommendations to include edX and Udacity
 	2. Alter to help HR and recruiters with screening the candidates
-	3. Find a better approach to identify the real missing skills, maybe by adding a mini classifier to classify each word in the requirement to ensure focus on “real skills and technologies”
+	3. Find a better approach to identify the real missing skills, maybe by adding a mini classifier to classify each word in the requirement to ensure focus on the “real skills and technologies”

 ## Web App (can be found in webapp/*)
 The final product can be found at: